Building a Model for Returns

 With this framing in mind, we’ll indicate the hard-coded parameters for the Δt\Delta t-resolution grid by defining constants.

-E[ΔZ(Δt)]=μ~ΔtV[ΔZ(Δt)]=σ~2Δt\mathbb{E}\left[\Delta Z^{(\Delta t)}\right] = \tilde{\mu} \, \Delta t \qquad\qquad \mathbb{V}\left[\Delta Z^{(\Delta t)}\right] = \tilde{\sigma}^2 \, \Delta t
+E[ΔZ(Δt)]=μΔtV[ΔZ(Δt)]=σ2Δt\mathbb{E}\left[\Delta Z^{(\Delta t)}\right] = \mu \, \Delta t \qquad\qquad \mathbb{V}\left[\Delta Z^{(\Delta t)}\right] = \sigma^2 \, \Delta t

 We did a similar substitution at the beginning of this essay for the SPY time series.
-But here, this is a direct result of how we’ve defined the binomial grid, not an emperical observation.
-Writing μ~Δt\tilde{\mu} \, \Delta t is useful because later on we will manipulate Δt\Delta t like a variable.
+But in this case, the substitution results directly from how we’ve defined the binomial grid, not an emperical observation like before.
+Writing μΔt\mu \, \Delta t is useful because later on we will manipulate Δt\Delta t like a variable.
 It is justified because, as shown above, E[ΔZ()]\mathbb{E}\left[\Delta Z^{(\cdot)}\right] is linear in time, insofar as you consider ΔZ()\Delta Z^{(\cdot)} a discrete function of time:

 ΔZ(kΔt):=Z(kΔt)Z0=i=1k(ΔZ(Δt))i\Delta Z^{(k \, \Delta t)} := Z^{(k \, \Delta t)} - Z_0 = \sum_{i=1}^k \left(\Delta Z^{(\Delta t)}\right)_i

-This essentially recognizes μ~\tilde{\mu} and σ~2\tilde{\sigma}^2 as growth rates per unit time of expectation and variance of Z(kΔt)Z^{(k \, \Delta t)} respectively.
+This essentially recognizes μ\mu and σ2\sigma^2 as growth and volatility per unit time of Z(kΔt)Z^{(k \, \Delta t)} respectively.

 If the goal is to simulate a random walk on the binomial grid (e.g. with a computer), all we really need is a formula for the binomial random variable from which to sample to construct a random walk with timesteps of arbitrary length.
 We simply extend kk to R+\mathbb{R}^+, and define n=1/kn = 1/k.
 Let